Free and Affordable Meditation Resources for Everyday Life.

 While the 20-Minute Mindfulness Meditation for Being Present by The Mindful Movement is definitely on the longer end of the meditations I usually do, it is beautiful, powerful and grounding.
 I highly recommend using it on a regular basis because it helps you to develop the skill of being mindful and present.
 I also recommend having it as your go-to resource if your day is just clearly starting to go off the tracks.
 You know those days.
 We all have them.
 But we also know that if we keep plowing ahead just like we are, that things probably aren’t going to get much better and may even get much worse.
 So, what’s a 20-minute investment on a day like that?
 I can almost guarantee that this meditation will help you to reset and turn things around, or at the very least, it will help you feel empowered to be able to handle whatever comes your way.
 The YouTube video runs, you guessed it, 20 minutes.

 The Tapping Solution App offers an easy and portable way of taking some of The Tapping Solution’s most popular guided meditations with you wherever you go.
 The Tapping Solution was founded by Nick Ortner and has helped to bring Emotional Freedom Techniques (EFT) or “Tapping” into the mainstream.
 I will fully admit that you may see me using this while sitting in my car because that’s often my best chance to stop and collect myself if things are starting to feel overwhelming or if I want to positively affect whatever it is I’m about to do.
 My favorite meditations are “Turn Your Day Around: Create a Great Day” and “Releasing Anxiety.”
 There are free meditations available as well as those accessible only with a subscription.
-Right now, there’s a sale going on where an annual subscription is $46.99, and a monthly subscription is $7.99 per month.
-That sale ends on October 15, 2019.
+The cost for an annual subscription is $94.99, and a monthly subscription is $11.99 per month.

 This website is one of my go-to resources for guided meditations.
 Laura Irwin offers a number of meditations for a wide-range of everyday situations in a down-to-earth way.
 And best yet – they are appropriate for beginners and those that are more advanced.
 The meditations are offered as individual downloads, so you can pick and choose the ones that will serve you best.
 Some are available for free, while others cost a small fee.
 Guided meditations are also available through video as well.